tom5079/DocumentFileX/README.md

 Tired of SAF bullshits?
 Implement SAF with ease!

-**This library is in early alpha stage.
-Note that the library might not work as intended.**
+**This library is in alpha stage.
+Most features are working, but some features might not work as intended.**

 ### Features
  - Interoperable with java.io.File with some exceptions